endast/fake-vcf/README.md

 -rw-r--r--   1 magnus  staff   682B Jul 28 16:48 fake_file.vcf
 ```

-And if you want the file gzipped add .gz to the file name:
+And if you want the file compressed add .gz to the file name:
+(if you installed using `install-all` the file will be compressde using bgzip, otherwise using gzip).

 ```shell
 poetry run fake-vcf -s 2 -r 2 -o fake_file.vcf.gz